Return to restricted play at CPLTC

 - Match play and County and District leagues can take place outside in line with the Government’s guidance on organising outdoor sport and physical activity participation events.

 - Friendly matches between clubs/counties, Team Challenge, Quorn Family tennis Cup and internal club competition can also restart outdoors in line with Government guidance.
+NB.
+Off court individuals should limit social interaction with others and not socialise in groups of more than six (6).

 - The Bar is open in line with the Government’s latest guidance on Gov.uk.